Willie Anku

 William Oscar "Willie" Anku (25 July 1949 – 1 February 2010) was a Ghanaian music theorist, ethnomusicologist, composer, and performer.
 His work combined Western set theory with computer programming and experience in working with performers of various West African musical traditions to create a comprehensive theory of African rhythm.
-He was "unique among Africa-based music theorists in attracting the attention of the US-based Society for Music Theory," being invited to give plenary lectures and receiving tributes from prominent US-based theorists.
+He was "unique among Africa-based music theorists in attracting the attention of the US-based Society for Music Theory, being invited to give plenary lectures and receiving tributes from prominent US-based theorists.

 Music theory

 Anku rejected the relevance of simple concepts of polymeter in understanding West African music.

 He is noted for attempting to create a more natural, but non-indigenous system of music notation to the study of African music.
 Anku's circular notation shows the various "combinatoric aspects of [a] pattern relative to different metrical positions, based on how the rhythmic pattern is aligned with [a] regulative metric pattern."

 Bode Omojola lists Anku among five contemporary scholars most influencing ideas of African Rhythm.
 His work was cited as influential on Godfried Toussaint's general geometric theory of musical timelines.

-Agawu described his approach to West-African music theory as "structural set analysis," the title of two of his short books.
+V. Kofi Agawu described his approach to West-African music theory as "structural set analysis," the title of two of his short books.
 He defended the analytical approach to African music in a 2007 interview on Ghanaian MetroTV.

 In addition to its impact on understanding African music, Anku's theories have been cited in the study of György Ligeti.